 The Royal Navy in the Age of Fighting Sail is a great source for picturesque ship names, and science fiction seldom disappoints.
 The late, great Iain M. Banks had a particular talent for irreverent names, which he applied to the intelligent starships of his The Culture setting: I Blame the Parents is one of my favorites.

 Part One of this post series continued the Apollo series with the Saturn V launch of the Olympus 1 space station in late 1971.
-My alternate-history NASA designated the uncrewed station launch Apollo 18.
-Olympus is, of course, the name of the lofty home of the Greek Gods.
-It was a favorite name among 1960s space station planners — for example, Edward Olling — at NASA's Manned Spacecraft Center (MSC) in Houston.
+My alternate-history NASA designated the unstaffed station launch Apollo 18.
+Olympus is, of course, a relatively modest mountain in Greece that was the home of the Greek Gods.
+It was also a favorite name among 1960s space station planners — for example, Edward Olling — at NASA's Manned Spacecraft Center (MSC) in Houston.
 (In 1973, following the death of President Lyndon Baines Johnson, MSC was renamed in his honor.)

 The first Apollo CSM to reach Olympus 1 was Apollo 19.
 It was another CSM-only mission, so bore no spacecraft name — much as the Skylab CSMs in our timeline had only numbers (Skylab 2, Skylab 3, and Skylab 4 — Skylab 1 was the launch of the Skylab station).
 Apollo 20, nearly identical to Apollo 19 apart from its duration (its crew lived on board Olympus 1 for 56 days in early 1972, twice as long as the Apollo 19 crew) also bore no name.